joshtkehoe/Python-S3-Sync-Helper/README.md

 Files that are in S3 that have been deleted locally will not be deleted.
 In this version S3 does not sync down first.
 This would be a good feature though.

 Might be nice to add a GUI too.
 One thing at a time.

+Comparing MD5 hashes would be a great addition, but it would require downloading each file from S3 first in order to get the MD5 hash.
+As a poor man's work around, we are comparing the last modified timestamp on the local file with to last modified timestamp of the file in S3 - which is when it was last uploaded - and replacing if it is newer.